• Skip to primary navigation

 Overall, Indiana is definitely red.
 The current governor is a Republican, and the one before him was Mike Pence.

 But like a lot of places in the US, there’s more subtlety to the politics than you often hear about.
-Indiana voted for Obama in 2008, but just barely (and not in 2012).
+Indiana’s electoral votes went to Obama in 2008, but just barely (and not in 2012).
 Then in 2016, Trump won the state.
 Indianapolis has a Democratic mayor, even though in 1970 they incorporated a bunch of farm land surrounding the city into the city.
 This means rural conservatives are governed by the city, and can vote for the city’s mayor even though they don’t live in the city.

-In short, if things seem straightforward in US politics, they’re generally not.
+In short, if things seem straightforward in US politics, they’re generally not, and Indianapolis is no exception.

 Crime, Gentrification & Change